Francisco Bencosme, SSP'16

 SSP provided Francisco the opportunity to take classes that gave him greater insight into Asia-Pacific affairs.
 He fondly recalls taking China and Its Military as well as Congress in Asia.
 Also, SSP gave Francisco a new network to take advantage of.
 He found his peers easy to relate to because many of them were at similar points in their careers.
 They were young professionals who shared his academic interests and worked on projects that supported the national security apparatus.
 Francisco claims SSP’s classes and network were invaluable to his growth, but he emphasizes the importance that SSP’s summer grant played in his Georgetown experience.
 He used a research grant to travel to Burma, Malaysia, the Philippines, and Vietnam.
 Immersing himself in these countries truly made him a better Asia-Pacific scholar-practitioner.
 He claims the trip “honestly changed [his] life,” allowing him to use his work and academic pedigree to get meetings with high-level representatives.
 “I was shocked by the level of some of the meetings I was getting and level of the people I was meeting with.”
 His experiences abroad enhanced his understanding of on-the-ground issues, making him more pragmatic when discussing how to tackle issues in Asia.

-Soon after graduating from SSP, Francisco left the Senate Foreign Relations Committee and accepted a position with Amnesty International USA.
-He serves as an Asia-Pacific advocacy manager where he fights for the rights of child soldiers, refugees, members of the LGBTQ community, and ethnic minorities facing genocide.
-He finds his new position more rewarding than anything he could be doing because he knows that he is making a foreign policy impact and creating real change that betters the lives of those who might not have a voice.
+After graduating from SSP, Francisco left the Senate Foreign Relations Committee and accepted a position with Amnesty International USA, as an Asia-Pacific advocacy manager.
+At Amnesty, he fought for the rights of child soldiers, refugees, members of the LGBTQ community, and ethnic minorities facing genocide.
+Now at Open Society Foundations, Francisco serves as a Senior Policy Advisor for Asia and Latin America.
+In these roles, Francisco feels that he has made a real foreign policy impact and is creating real change that better the lives of those who might not have a voice.